 Rethinking and Increasing Funding

 As the RPP continues to evolve, Scarlett sees it bringing in more partners, working alongside community organizations, and supporting an increase in the flow of resources they receive.
-At the same time, she will be working with more partners within the school district, such as the new Associate Superintendent, the new Chief of Equity, Partnerships, and Engagement and Interim Superintendent Brent Jones, to continue to make progress on the SPS strategic plan.
+Soon, she will be working with more partners within the school district, such as the new Associate Superintendent, the new Chief of Equity, Partnerships, and Engagement and Interim Superintendent Brent Jones, to continue to make progress on the SPS strategic plan.

 She’s also excited about the potential for student-driven solutions.
 “Our Associate Superintendent led listening tours with families of color, including Black families of students served by Special Education.
 Our Office of African American Male Achievement (AAMA) also led listening tours with our African American male students and their families.
 These findings were then brought back to the community to determine their values, interest, and priorities,” says Scarlett.
 “That’s been a powerful addition to partner with both those divisions.
 What’s missing that came from the office of AAMA is student voice.”